Former FOX News Host Stabs Mother to Death

 The shocking nature of the crime, combined with Mock’s previous public profile as a television personality, has generated significant attention both locally and nationally.
 The case marks a stark departure from Mock’s years in the public eye as a trusted morning news anchor in major Midwest markets.

 Castro and her boyfriend eventually retrieved his phone from authorities after it was used to contact emergency services.
-Despite the traumatic nature of what they witnessed, Castro emphasized her focus on being able to help during a crisis situation.
+Despite the traumatic nature of what they witnessed, Castro emphasized her focus on being able to help during a crisis.

 Latest News